-The Board adopted a written Environmental and Corporate Social Responsibility Policy on April 23, 2019, which was updated on March 23, 2020.
-The REIT strives to be a model corporate citizen, guided by the fundamental principles of corporate social responsibility including respecting the environment, sourcing with integrity and offering a safe place to work.
-By considering sustainability and social responsibility in its decision making and investing activities, the REIT promotes a culture of improvement with regards to sustainability and social responsibility for the benefit of all its stakeholders, including employees, tenants, suppliers, Unitholders and local communities.
-The REIT is committed to protecting Unitholders by managing sustainability-related risks; informing its tenants, suppliers and investment partners of sustainable options; and collaborating on sustainability initiatives with industry bodies.
+The REIT has a triple-net lease structure and has adopted a written Environmental and Corporate Social Responsibility Policy on April 23, 2019, which was updated on March 23, 2020 (the "ESG Policy") to formally recognize the REIT's approach to addressing its environmental and social responsibilities as a good corporate citizen.
+In addition, in early 2022, the REIT adopted an environmental and corporate social responsibility and sustainability plan (the "ESG Plan").
+The ESG Policy acknowledges the nature of the REIT's business as an owner of automotive dealership properties in Canada and its efforts to promote a culture of improvement with regards to sustainability and social responsibility for the benefit of all its stakeholders, including employees, tenants, suppliers, Unitholders and local communities.
+The REIT is committed to protecting Unitholders by managing sustainability-related risks and collaborating on sustainability initiatives with industry bodies.